rooftopcms/rooftop-ruby/README.md

-# RooftopRubyClient
+# RooftopClient
 A mixin for Ruby classes to access the Wordpress REST API (http://wp-api.org)

 # Setup

 ## Configuration
-You need to configure RooftopRubyClient with a block, like this
+You need to configure RooftopClient with a block, like this

 ```
-    RooftopRubyClient.configure do |config|
+    RooftopClient.configure do |config|
         config.url = "http://your.rooftop-cms.site/wp-json"
     end
 ```